Summer School Arts & Media Archaeology: Living Histories

 Sociale wetenschappen

-6 ECTS credits will be awarded upon successful completion of the program.
-This includes pre-reading material, attending all lectures, making and presenting a research poster and a writing-assignment.
+6 ECTS credits will be awarded upon successful completion of the programme.
+This includes pre-reading material, attending all lectures, presenting a "dead medium", and successfully completing a writing assignment.